noiseprotocol/noise_spec/noise.md

   * SHA2-256 and BLAKE2s have sufficient collision-resistance at the 128-bit
     security level.
-  * SHA2-256 and BLAKE2s require less RAM, and less calculation when processing smaller inputs (due to smaller block size), then their larger brethren (SHA2-512 and BLAKE2b).
+  * SHA2-256 and BLAKE2s require less RAM, and less calculation when processing smaller inputs (due to smaller block size), than their larger brethren (SHA2-512 and BLAKE2b).
   * SHA2-256 and BLAKE2s are faster on 32-bit processors than their larger
     brethren.